1611 Botany Road

 Brian Mariotti

 AJC has thoughtfully addressed a series of challenging site constraints through the design of the building’s form and aesthetics, effectively managing the bulk and scale of the development.
 This approach aligns with Council’s vision for the revitalization of the Botany Town Centre, an area transitioning from industrial to mixed-use and high-density residential.
-The project will introduce a new landscaped pedestrian through-site link along Lenthen Lane, connecting residential apartments around Tannery Park to bus services and new neighborhood shops and cafes on Botany Road.
+The project will introduce a new landscaped pedestrian through-site link along Lenthen Lane, connecting residential apartments around Tannery Park to bus services and new neighbourhood shops and cafes on Botany Road.
 The laneway frontage will feature a series of two-storey SOHOs (small office/home offices) designed as flexible live-work commercial spaces.
 These are intended to attract sole practitioners, artists/makers, and boutique retailers, ensuring vibrant street-level activity.
 The residential apartment entries open onto Lenthen Lane and are designed as double-volume porch spaces, adding visual interest to the laneway façades.

 The project will significantly improve public and communal spaces, enhancing pedestrian accessibility and connectivity.
 The pedestrian through-site link on Lenthen Lane will be integrated with the future public domain plans for the Botany Town Centre.
 This link will enhance the public realm with wider footpaths, enabling substantial street planting to create an urban tree canopy.
 Along Madden Close, buildings will be set back to provide new footpaths and deep soil landscaping, dedicated for public use and benefit.
 On Botany Road, new footpaths will be enhanced with granite paving, street furniture, and tree planting.